howtographql/howtographql/content/backend/graphql-python/6-error-handling.md

 </Instruction>

-On `#1` and `#2` the code raises an exception, stopping its execution and returning the message between parentheses.
+On `#1` and `#2` the code raises an exception – using two different exception classes – but giving the same result, stopping its execution and returning the message between parentheses.

 Try to vote in an invalid link and see what happens: